Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 - **Q** = electrical charge transferred (C)
 - **C** = capacitance (F)

-As the capacitance increases, the voltage rise produced by each harvested charge packet decreases.

 For a fixed amount of harvested charge, the stored energy is

 $$
 E=\frac{Q^2}{2C}
 $$

-This relationship demonstrates that simply increasing capacitance does not necessarily improve the efficiency of energy harvesting, since larger capacitances require significantly longer charging durations.
+These relationships demonstrate that simply increasing capacitance does not necessarily improve the efficiency of energy harvesting, since larger capacitances require significantly longer charging durations.

-To improve harvesting efficiency, PIRO employs a two-stage energy storage architecture.
+To improve harvesting efficiency, PIRO proposes a two-stage energy storage architecture consisting of a small high-voltage buffer capacitor followed by a larger energy storage capacitor bank, rather than directly connecting a large capacitor to the piezoelectric source.

 The harvested electrical output is first accumulated within a small high-voltage buffer capacitor.

 Once sufficient energy has been collected, an energy-harvesting power management circuit efficiently transfers the stored energy into the primary parallel capacitor bank while minimizing conversion losses.

-The capacitor bank subsequently delivers the stored electrical energy to the propulsion motor in short-duration high-current bursts, enabling periodic oscillation of the robotic tail while supporting a battery-minimized propulsion system and demonstrating the feasibility of piezoelectric-assisted underwater propulsion.
+The capacitor bank subsequently delivers the stored electrical energy to the propulsion motor in short-duration high-current bursts, enabling periodic oscillation of the robotic tail while supporting a battery-minimized propulsion system.

-For this reason, PiRo proposes a two-stage energy storage architecture consisting of a small high-voltage buffer capacitor followed by a larger energy storage capacitor bank, rather than directly connecting a large capacitor to the piezoelectric source.

 ---